ShaunMaher/random-documentation/Ubuntu/2_monitor_kvm.md

 MODALIAS=usb:v046DpC52Bd1211dc00dsc00dp00ic03isc01ip01in00
 SEQNUM=183078
 ```
-The PRODUCT seems to be unique to my USB dongle and corolates with the output
+The PRODUCT seems to be unique to my USB dongle and correlates with the output
 of `lsusb`:
 ```
 Bus 001 Device 049: ID 046d:c52b Logitech, Inc. Unifying Receiver